 HMSA conducts business in compliance with all applicable laws, rules, and regulations.
 We expect the vendors we work with to follow our standards of conduct.

-Read the Vendor Code of Business Conduct, which outlines key guidelines and policies you must follow during your relationship with HMSA.
+Read the Vendor Guide, which outlines key guidelines and policies you must follow during your relationship with HMSA.
 If you still have questions after you read the code, call your HMSA business contact or HMSA’s Compliance & Ethics Office.

 Medicare fraud, waste, and abuse training